r4ns3k/r4ns3k.github.io/_posts/2023-04-08-mORE-ABOUT-IP-ADDRESSES.md

  NOTE:The first octet first bit is fxed and set to 0<br>

+ total no. of ip's=2^31
+total networks 2^7 = 128 networks = 126(practical) * total no. of hosts can be configured /network 2^24 =16 M Hosts(ips)

 ## range <br>
  00000000 - 0<br>
  00000001 - 1<br>
      .<br>
      .<br>
  01111111 - 127

-     total networks = 2^7
-     totla no. of hosts can be configured /network =2^24 range can be 0-127 but the practical range can be 1-126 0.0.0.0 , 127.0.0.0 addresses are reserved usable ip space: 1.0.0.0 - 126.0.0.0
+range can be 0-127 ,but the practical range can be 1-126 0.0.0.0 , 127.0.0.0 addresses are reserved usable ip space: 1.0.0.0 - 126.0.0.0
+Used for large networks
 ## class B<br>
 In classB they have choosen first  16 bits for network address remaining 16 bits for host addresses<br>